 As the APS, I want to detect real-time events so that I can respond to them.

-Simon Carabineer
+Simon Carabiner

-As the APS, I want to reach the Simon Carabineer’s location so that I can interact with it for the specified time of 15 seconds.
+As the APS, I want to reach the Simon Carabiner location so that I can interact with it for the specified time of 15 seconds.

-As the APS, I want to press the middle button on the Simon Carabineer so that I can start the task.
+As the APS, I want to press the middle button on the Simon Carabiner so that I can start the task.

 As the APS, I want to identify each color sequence so that I can successfully play for 15 seconds.

-As the APS, I want to identify when the Simon Carabineer task is over.
+As the APS, I want to identify when the Simon Carabiner task is over.

 Etch-a-Sketch